Data-driven Thermal Anomaly Detection for Batteries using Unsupervised Shape Clustering: The Anomaly Detection Method

-As depicted in Fig~\ref{fig_sim}, during an iteration for the $kth$ segment, each cluster ($i$) is compared to the reference cluster ($dist[0]$) and the previous cluster ($dist[k-1]$).
+As depicted in Fig.~\ref{fig_sim}, we look at two criteria during the anomaly confirmation stage.
+For the $kth$ segment, firstly, if one or multiple measurements changed its membership, it indicates an anomaly.
+Membership changes are detected by comparing the current membership $\mathbf{mem}[k]$ with the reference membership $\mathbf{mem}[0]$, which generates the anomaly indicator $a[k]$.
+Secondly, if there is no change in cluster membership ($a[k]=False$), we check if there is a significant increase in fitting errors/distance.
+To this end, each cluster's distance $dist[k]$ is compared to the reference $dist[0]$ and the previous cluster $dist[k-1]$.
 The first part is for capturing the accumulated changes associated with anomalies that developed gradually.
-For example, thermal anomaly due to battery's increased internal resistances.
-The second part is for capturing incremental changes associated with anomaly that developed abruptly, such as a thermal anomaly caused by short-circuiting.
+E.g., thermal anomaly due to the battery's increased internal resistances.
+The second part is for capturing incremental changes associated with the anomaly that developed abruptly, such as a thermal anomaly caused by short-circuiting.
+The total distance function \cite{Tavenard2020TslearnData} is given by